aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/password-protection-and-encryption/password-protect-directory/_index.md

 # Create password protected zip for .NET directories – Aspose.Zip Tutorial

-In this guide you’ll **create password protected zip** archives for whole directories using the Aspose.Zip library for .NET.
-Whether you need to **encrypt a folder**, secure backup files, or simply restrict access to sensitive data, this step‑by‑step tutorial shows you exactly how to do it with clean C# code.
+In this tutorial you’ll **create password protected zip** archives for whole directories using the Aspose.Zip library for .NET.
+Whether you need to **encrypt a folder**, secure backup files, or simply restrict access to sensitive data, this step‑by‑step guide shows you exactly how to do it with clean C# code.
+By the end you’ll understand how to protect a directory, switch encryption modes, and change the password on an existing archive.

 ## Quick Answers
 - **What library is recommended?** Aspose.Zip for .NET